Duolingo Review — A Good Use of Your Time? 2024

 Because Duolingo was built so that the company could get paid as you translated documents, it shouldn’t surprise you that the program will have you do a lot of writing and translating.[19]
 Of course, there is nothing wrong with learning to translate as long as you want to learn to be a translator.

-Because with Duolingo you spend your study time typing in the blanks and saying the occasional foreign-language phrase into your microphone, the efficiency of their language teaching method is not very high.
+Because with Duolingo you spend your study time typing in the blanks and saying the occasional foreign-language phrase into your microphone, the efficiency of their language teaching method is low.

 It’s Like Your High School Spanish Class

-Essentially, Duolingo is a computerized version of a simple foreign language workbook that did not teach you any Spanish or another foreign language in high school.
+Essentially, Duolingo is a computerized and gamified version of a simple foreign language workbook that did not teach you much Spanish back in high school.
 And, just as you found in high school, you won’t learn much unless you spend a lot more time studying than five minutes per day.

 Learning with Duolingo is slow and inefficient.
 But as with many other not-very-good methods, you can learn something if you put enough time into it.